jxcore/jxcore/docs/plain/jxcore-feature-packaging-code-protection.markdown

 However, `files` and `assets` members are not accessible from exports.$JXP

-## Accessing files and assets from a package
+## Accessing Files and Assets from a Package

 ### assets

-There are few native methods in [FileSystem](fs.markdown) module, that you can use to access assets embedded inside a JX package.
+There are a few native methods in the [FileSystem](fs.markdown) module that you can use to access assets embedded inside a JX package.

 * `readFile()`
 * `readFileSync()`
 * `readdir()`
 * `readdirSync()`

-When called, each of these methods try to find a given file or folder in the real file system in first place.
+When called, each of these methods tries to find a given file or a folder in the real file system in the first place.
-If nothing was found, JXcore searches through assets from JX package.
+If nothing is found, JXcore searches through assets from the JX package.

-Assets can be always referenced relatively to `__dirname` or `./`.
+Assets can always be referenced relatively to `__dirname` or `./`.

-Let's consider JX package containing the following directory structure:
+Let's consider a JX package containing the following directory structure:

 - folder
   - file2.html